Horse and rider in Ecuador

 Hacienda La Alegria

 After breakfast, get to know the horses and tack by starting in the arena before heading out to ride around neighbouring haciendas.
-Today is about acclimatising to the altitude and so it will be a steady five hour ride before you head back.
-From the Viudita Mountain you can appreciate the green and fertile Machachi Valley and take a look at the routes you will take the next day along the east mountain chain.
+Today is about acclimatising to the altitude and so it will be a steady four hour ride before you head back.
+Enjoy a hearty lunch at the hacienda.

 In the afternoon you can rest and try out the hot tub or visit the milking barn and cave where cheeses are aged.